amokatocaloca/NER_proof-of-concept/README.md

   Reads the BIO-tagged CSV (`bio_output.csv`), builds word & tag vocabularies, aligns bilingual FastText embeddings, and splits into train/val/test arrays saved as `.npz` files.

 - **train.py**
-  Loads the preprocessed splits and embedding matrix, constructs the BiLSTM+CRF model via `build_and_train_bilstm_crf`, trains with early stopping, and writes out the best checkpoint (`ner_model.keras`).
+  Loads the preprocessed splits and embedding matrix, constructs the BiLSTM+CRF model, trains with early stopping, and writes out the best checkpoint (`ner_model.keras`).

 - **crf_layer.py**
-  Defines the custom `CRF` Keras layer along with its log-likelihood loss and masked metrics (`masked_accuracy`, `MaskedF1Score`) used during training and evaluation.
+  Defines the custom `CRF` Keras layer along with its log-likelihood loss and masked metrics used during training and evaluation.

 - **ner_model.py**
   Implements the `build_and_train_bilstm_crf` function—wiring together the Embedding, BiLSTM, TimeDistributed Dense, and CRF layers, compiling with the custom loss/metrics, and running model.fit.